RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Pocket measure|pocket-measure]] - Measure the "deep volume" of a surface pocket.

 ### Buried unsatisfied polar atoms
-- [[shobuns|shobuns]] - Identifies atoms that are "buried unsatisfied" for the SHO model of polar solvation
+- [[shobuns|shobuns]] - Identifies polar atoms that are "buried unsatisfied" for the SHO model of polar solvation

 ##Utilities <a name="Utilities" />